 Step 3: Screenshot and Copy the URL

-Make sure to timestamp all screenshots, have a trusted friend or colleague take supporting screenshots, and compile all evidence into a chronological timeline.
-Preservation and documentation of evidence are also essential for seeking a court-ordered removal or filing an internet defamation lawsuit.
+Make sure to timestamp all screenshots and compile all evidence into a chronological timeline.
+Preservation and documentation of evidence is essential for filing an Internet defamation lawsuit.

-A great way to preserve online evidence links is to ‘Print’ via your browser (ex.
-Google Chrome) and then “Save as PDF.”
-Not only is the screen copy typically high quality, but it usually automatically timestamps and dates the evidence in a PDF E-format which requires no further action.
+A great way to preserve online evidence is to ‘Print’ via your browser (ex.
+Google Chrome), but instead of paper printing a copy select “Save as PDF” as your printer.
+Not only is the screen copy captured by a PDF typically higher quality than a paper printout, but it also automatically timestamps the evidence and records the URL location in the saved PDF E-format.

-Additionally, if you’re willing to pay for services to ensure your screenshotted evidence stands up in a court of law, we recommend businesses and individuals use https://www.page-vault.com/.
+Additionally, if you’re willing to pay a small fee for a service that will ensure your evidence stands up in a court of law, we recommend using a service called Page-Vault.
 Our firm uses Page-Vault for every case we handle.
 We also use the following software programs to track changes and updates on webpages and entire websites:

-- PageFreezer.com: a website and social media archiving solutions program.
+- PageFreezer.com: a website and a social media archiving solutions program.

 - Visualping.io: a web detection service for monitoring website changes.